Obesity Epidemic Among Teenagers Is Skyrocketing

 Obesity Among Teenagers Is Becoming An Increasing Problem

-Obesity rates are rising worldwide, especially among children.
-In many countries, childhood obesity rates have increased dramatically over the past few decades.
-This is largely due to changes in our socioeconomic environment, including increases in income inequality, decreases in educational attainment, and declines in parental involvement.
-These trends have led to increased sedentary lifestyles, decreased physical activity, and greater access to high-calorie foods.
+This is mainly due to changes in our socioeconomic environment, including increases in income inequality, decreases in educational attainment, and declines in parental involvement.

 obesity epidemic